 This course offers an introduction to the fundamentals of video game and application design, development, and deployment through project-based challenges that culminate in a publishable application.
-(3 hours lecture)
+(2 hours lecture, 3 hours lab)

-- Design and execute a coding project for publication on the public iOS/Android/PC market. - Identify and apply good industry practices for project and

-- time management as well as technical skill in completing coding projects. - Communicate and collaborate in a group professional team environment.
+- Design and execute a coding project for publication on the public iOS/Android/PC market. - Identify and apply good industry practices for project and time management as well as technical skill in completing coding projects. - Communicate and collaborate in a group professional team environment.